-- Check by Mail – Students are automatically enrolled in this method and the check will be mailed to you at your local address as listed on your MyUB portal.
-Your local address can be updated in MyUB and must be current and accurate to ensure delivery of your financial aid refund check.
+- Check by Mail: Students are automatically enrolled in this method and the check will be mailed to you at your local address as listed on your MyUBalt portal.
+Your local address can be updated in MyUBalt and must be current and accurate to ensure delivery of your financial aid refund check.
 Refunds by check typically take longer than the Direct Deposit option.

 These Terms and Conditions are subject to change.
-They have been reviewed prior to the beginning of the 2021–2022 academic year; however, changes in federal, state, and institutional regulations and policies may occur.
+They have been reviewed prior to the beginning of the 2022-2023 academic year; however, changes in federal, state and institutional regulations and policies may occur.
 Updates to the Terms and Conditions will be promptly updated.
 If there are any major changes, students will be notified via UBalt email.

-If you need assistance, contact the Office of Financial Aid.
+If you need assistance, contact the Office of Financial Aid at the information below.